Heat Pumps Extend Their Lead Over Gas Furnaces in 2025

 Stock appropriately.
 Lead times on popular heat pump models (Mitsubishi Hyper-Heating, Daikin Fit, Carrier Infinity) are running 2-4 weeks.
 Contractors who keep one or two common sizes in local inventory can close faster than competitors quoting 3-week delivery.

 Learn the incentive stack.
-Your customers don't know about the IRA credit, the state rebate, the utility rebate, and the potential local permit fee waiver.
-You do — or you should.
-Walking a customer through $4,000-6,000 in available incentives is the single most effective closing tool in HVAC sales right now.
+With the federal 25C/25D credits gone after 2025, state and utility programs now carry more weight.
+Your customers don't know about the state rebate, the utility rebate, and the potential local permit fee waiver — you do, or you should.
+Walking a customer through every dollar still on the table is one of the most effective closing tools in HVAC sales.

 Dual fuel is a bridge.
 For customers who aren't ready to go all-electric — or in areas where natural gas is very cheap — dual-fuel systems (heat pump plus gas furnace backup) offer a middle ground.
 The heat pump handles 80-90% of heating hours; the furnace kicks in only during extreme cold snaps.
 It's a higher-margin install than either system alone.